w5xd/NyeVikingPowerMonitor/README.md

 convenience.
 They make it easy to see that the
 Arduino program upload is proceeding as expected.</p>

-Another 200uA (or so) is consumed, regardless of the FT232H EEPROM settings if the DTR on the FT232H's serial port is not asserted.
+Another ~200uA is consumed, regardless of the FT232H EEPROM settings if the DTR on the FT232H's serial port is not asserted.
 This 200 uA can also be eliminated any of these ways:
 <ol type='a'>
 <li>Unplug the FT232H from the circuit such that there is no USB at all.
 <li>Power the FT232H's USB only while 12VDC is presented on the back panel.
-(Conversely:
+(Said another way:
-if there is no 12VDC on the back panel, but there is power to the USB, the DTR pullup circuit on the PCB will draw about 200uA that otherwise would not be consumed.)
+if there is no 12VDC on the back panel, but there is power to the USB, the DTR pullup circuit on the PCB will draw about 200uA from the battery.)
 </ol>

 <h2>Front Panel LEDs</h2>